decentral-foundation/options-plan/static/coo.md

 Ideal candidate will also be competent in

+* Organize tax record so that it reflects up to date filings
+* Keep documentation server up to date for corporate ledger
+* Manage all documentation required for OSHA
+* Create policy to retain and protect company patents, copyrights, trademarks or other IP
+* Manage Payroll records
 * Technology skills in software engineering
 * Creating budgets and financial model
 * Familiar with creating equity models and general working knowledge about regulations involved in the sales of securities